52 minute read · November 29, 2022

 Looker pros:

-- Enhanced AI/LLM trust via governed semantic layer reducing errors in generative analytics.
+- Enhanced AI/LLM trust via a governed semantic data layer, reducing errors in generative analytics

 Cons of Looker:

-- Tied to the Looker ecosystem, so the semantic layer may be less portable if using multiple BI tools.
+- Tied to the Looker ecosystem, so the semantic model may be less portable if using multiple BI tools

-- Complexity in scaling large semantic models or enabling them outside of Looker tool stack.
+- Complexity in scaling large semantic models or enabling them outside of the Looker tool stack

 4. Snowflake Semantic Views